imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Resources/Obsidian implementation.md

 To stay updated with changes in the vault:

-* **If You've Made Changes**: Check the release notes and incorporate relevant updates.
+* **If You've Made Changes**: Check relevant changes from the "updates" section and add them manually.
+If you want to update automatically, fork the GitHub repository and use the folder `website/assets/RTJ` as a vault.
-* **If You Haven't Made Changes**, Re-download the latest version of the vault.
+* **If You Still Haven't Made Changes**, Re-download the latest version of the vault.

 ### How Can I Use it on My Phone?